About us

 The answers to all these questions are vital for the definition of policy both within the Union and in the neighbouring European states.

-The Wider Europe Programme is both an interdisciplinary programme at Sussex European Institute which seeks to analyse these important questions, and a network of individuals with an interest in this field.
+The Wider Europe Programme is a network of scholars with an interest in the EU’s relations with its eastern neigbours.
 Our research interests currently are:

-- The future development of the European Neighbourhood Policy;
+• The future development of European Union policies towards its neighbours;

-- The impact of European integration on the administrative system in Ukraine
+• The impact of European integration on the administrative systems in neighbouring states

-- FDI and the transition in Eastern Europe;
+• Economic, legal and political transition in Eastern Europe;

-For more information on our publications and events, please follow the links on the left.
-If you require any further information, or would like enquire about sponsorship packages, please contact Nathaniel Copsey n.copsey@bham.ac.uk
+For our policy publications, please follow the link on the left.
+If you require any further information, please contact Dr Nathaniel Copsey n.copsey@aston.ac.uk